ibm-cloud-docs/event-notifications/en-code-engine-templates.md

 Handlebars is a templating language that allows for dynamic content generation within templates.
 Handlebars can be used to customize notification messages by using template variables and conditional logic.

+To learn more about Handlebars integration and the various helpers offered, see [Handlebars Integration](/docs/event-notifications?topic=event-notifications-en-create-en-template&interface=ui#handlebars-integration).
+{: note}

 ### {{site.data.keyword.codeengineshort}} notification template examples
 {: #en-code-engine-template-example}